dpdk-vbng-cp/docker-accel-ppp/README.md

 containers.
 Please make sure [vagrant](https://www.vagrantup.com/) is installed and runs properly.

-Install bundler `gem install bundler` and install the bundle from the Gemfile with `bundle install`.
+Install bundler `gem install bundler -v '1.17.3'` and install the bundle from the Gemfile with `bundle install`.

 Now you are ready to test the containers with kitchen: